Ayan Kumar Bhunia

 LSTM-based encoder to handle sketches with larger complexity than was supported by previous

 work.
-Namely, we propose a hierarchical sketch decoder, which we leverage at a sketch-specific
+Namely, we propose a hierarchical sketch decoder, which we leverage at a

 “pre-text” task.
 Our dataset enables for the first time research on freehand scene sketch